sibibalamurugan/Medsol/README.md

 need not worry about the confidentiality of his disease, because no one can read his prescription till he gets the medicine.

-Required Items-
+Required Items (for the Smart Kit)-
 1.Arduino Uno/Nano
-2.Mifare RC522 RFID Module
+2.Mifare RC522 RFID Module with RFID ID Cards
 3.Usb connecting PC to Embedded system
 4.LED Lights
 5.Buzzer (Optional)